-This is without loss of generality because we can convert an arbitrary description to a minimal one in polynomial time using linear programming.
+This is without loss of generality because we can convert an arbitrary description to a minimal one by removing redundant inequalities one by one.
+Cheching redundancy of an inequality can be done in polynomial time using linear programming.

 4.1 The Full-Dimensional Case